Cambodia Travel Guides

 This border crossing in Takeo province Cambodia is about 10 km south of the the Vietnamese city of Chau Doc.
 Coming from Cambodia, this crossing can be accessed from either Phnom Penh or Kampot.

-From Phnom Penh, take a shared taxi from Phsar Domkor (Market Domkor) to Phnom Den in Takeo province ($8-$10.)
+From Phnom Penh, take a shared taxi from Phsar Doeumkor (Market Doeumkor) to Phnom Den in Takeo province ($8-$10.)
 Walk across the border to Tinh Bien, Vietnam.
 From Tinh Bien, take a motorcycle taxi or car taxi to Chau Doc about 10km north.
 From Chau Doc, most travelers continue on to HCMC.

 From Kampot, arrange a taxi to the border (Phnom Den) through your guesthouse.
-Private taxi costs about $25 and take 2-3 hours.
+Private taxi costs about $30-$40 and take 2-3 hours.
 If you like, the guesthouse can help to find other travelers to share the taxi with you and reduce the per person cost.
 The taxi will travel through Kampong Trach district of Kampot province to the border crossing at Phnom Den.
-Much of the road is hardpack and may deteriorate in the rainy season increasing the travel time.
 At Phnom Den, walk across the border to Tinh Bien, Vietnam.
 From Tinh Bien, take a motorcycle taxi or car taxi to Chau Doc about 10km north.
 The 'right price' is reportedly about $3, though drivers ask as much as $10.
 Don't forget to bargain!
 There are guesthouses and hotels in Chau Doc.
 Mini-vans leave Chau Doc for HCMC regularly all day long.
 They can found clustered around the central market area and cost about US$3/person.
 The mini-van drivers wait for a full van before they leave so, to minimize your wait, try to get into a van that's almost full.

 Trapeang Phlong Border Pass: Xa Mat, Vietnam/Trapeang Phlong, Kampong Cham, Cambodia

-The Ministry of Foreign Affairs reports that Cambodian visas available at the border.
-As yet unconfirmed by travelers.
+Cambodian visas available on arrival at the border.
 Vietnamese visas NOT available at the border.
+(You must get your Vietnam visa in advance.)

 Recently opened.
 In Kampong Cham province, Memot district, bordering the Vietnamese province of Tay Ninh.